Female Buddha Mantras

 Name: White-Robed One

-*My resource for the female Buddha characteristics in this article and a treasure trove for more information is the book The Five Female Buddhas by Vessantra (Tony McMahon).
+NOTE: My resource for the female Buddha characteristics in this article and a treasure trove for more information is the book The Five Female Buddhas by Vessantra (Tony McMahon).
 Vessantra is also the author of Female Deities in Buddhism.

 Vajra Thunderbolt Locana Female Buddha Symbol

-Vajra: Thunderbolt Symbol of Locana
+Vajra Thunderbolt of Locana

 Characteristics of Locana